Cooling tower interchanger

 Want to find out how the right cooling technology can help your data center achieve greener goals?
 Fill out the form, and one of our experts will get in touch with more information.

-Mark Smith recently joined the Alfa Laval Data Center Cooling Solutions Team, focusing on the Enterprise segment.
+Mark Smith is a member of the Alfa Laval Data Center Cooling Solutions Team, focusing on the Enterprise segment.
 He has worked over the past decade in multiple capacities in application engineering and technical sales.
 Mark holds a Mechanical Engineering B.S. degree from University at Buffalo.